-Runa builds different landing pages for each of its new products and start to track how users progress through its sales funnels.
+Runa builds different landing pages for each of its new products and then tracks how users progress through its sales funnels.
 These tests could last for just a single week.

-Having basic processes is not an excuse to forget to register and analyze the data your actions generated, though.
-Courtney recommends always tracking every test you do in user acquisition.
+Having basic processes is not an excuse to forget to register and analyze the user acquisition data your actions generated, though.
+Courtney recommends always tracking every test you do in new user acquisition.

 "As you start to grow, it definitely helps to start investing in a CRM.
 One of the things we didn't do at Cabify was investing in expensive systems.
 And then, when we were 20 to 30 employees and grew to thousands of employees, a lot of stuff broke.
 It wasn't scalable, we didn't have numbers to compare from two years ago.
 It was really difficult."

-Runa tested a lot of growth strategies in its early days.
-They went from organizing speaking dinners with big potential customers to optimizing its content to appear on search results (a strategy also known as SEO).
+Runa tested a lot of growth hacking user acquisition strategies in its early days.
+They went from organizing speaking dinners with big potential customers to optimizing their content to appear on search results (a strategy also known as SEO).